tcltk/tcl/doc/dev/value-history.md

 The argument **TCL_VOLATILE** instructs the Tcl library to allocate a large enough block of memory to copy _result_ into, makes that copy, and then stores a pointer to that copy in _interp_->_result_.
-(As an implementation detail, there is also an internal field of static buffer space, _interp_->_resultSpace_, that is used for copy storage when possible as a performance benefit over always acquiring the copy storage space via dynamic memory allocation.)
-A value is stored in the field _interp_->_freeProc_ recording that this memory must be freed whenever the fields must be made available to the next command procedure, a task performed by **Tcl_ResetResult**.
-This general solution to passing back the result value always imposes the cost of copying it.
+When the string to be copied has length no greater than **TCL_RESULT_SIZE**, this "allocation" takes the form of using an internal _interp_ field of static buffer space, avoiding dynamic memory allocation for short-enough results.
+A record is kept in other fields of _interp_ recording that this memory must be freed whenever the result machinery must be re-initialized for the use of the next command procedure, a task performed by **Tcl_ResetResult**.
+This general solution to passing back the result value using **TCL_VOLATILE** always imposes the cost of copying it.
 In some situations there are other options.

-When the result value of a command originates in a static string literal in the source code of the command procedure, there's no need to work with memory management and copies.
+When the result value of a command originates in a static string literal in the source code of the command procedure, there is no need to work with memory management and copies.
 A pointer to the literal in static storage will be valid for the caller.
 The call